Toscan0/IST-CGJ/README.md

 # CGJ
-work made in CGJ 2018/2019
+Work made in Computer Graphics for Games (Computação Gráfica para jogos) 2018/2019

-Individual project;
+Contains the inidividual project and the group project.

-Group project done with Mário Santos
+Group project done with Mário Santos.